Tiffany Trump Posts Photo With Her Law School ‘Study Partner’ On Instagram

-Unlike past First Families, the Trumps aren’t known as pet people, being one of the only residents of the White House not to have a pet or two, but Tiffany Trump, the president’s youngest daughter just posted an Instagram story with a sweet orange a white long haired cat she called her “study partner.”
+Unlike past first families, the Trumps aren’t known as pet people, being one of the only residents of the White House not to have a pet or two, but Tiffany Trump, the president’s youngest daughter, just posted an Instagram story with a sweet orange-and-white long haired cat she called her “study partner.”

-The Daily Mail shared the photo of Trump, a second year Georgetown Law School student with the cat on Instagram using a fun filter.
+The Daily Mail shared the photo of Trump, a second year Georgetown Law School student, with the cat on Instagram using a fun filter.
 She is currently finishing up her exams, and took a photo during a much-needed break with her furry feline friend.

-Tiffany Trump’s Instagram filter included tortoiseshell glasses, a ball cap, and the emblem from Georgetown University Law School which winds up the last exams this weekend.
-Trump posted another photo with a laptop and a desktop computer which both had study materials on the screen, captioned with an ode to her area of study.
+Tiffany Trump’s Instagram filter included tortoiseshell glasses, a ball cap, and the emblem from Georgetown University Law School, which finishes up their last exams this weekend.
+Trump posted another photo with a laptop and a desktop computer, which both had study materials on the screen, captioned with an ode to her area of study.

-“When life gets blurry adjust your focus [scale emoji] #staydetermined #law.”
+“When life gets blurry adjust your focus [scale emoji] #staydetermined #law,” she wrote.

-Trump just needs to hand in her last papers on Tuesday, and she’s off for the summer.
-In the past, she has spent summers traveling with her mother, Donald Trump’s second wife, Marla Maples, but it’s unclear at this time if the two are planning to travel the world together once again.
+Trump just needs to hand in her last papers on Tuesday, and then she’s off for the summer.
+In the past, she has spent summers traveling with her mother, Marla Maples, Donald Trump’s second wife, but it’s unclear at this time if the two are planning to travel the world together once again.

 'My study partner': Tiffany Trump, 25, shares a photo of herself snuggling a fluffy cat while hitting the books ahead of a law school exam marking the end of her second year at Georgetown Law https://t.co/2D03NMNFFY